Booming Business in Southern Belize’s Tourism Industry

 Placencia has been getting an amazing amount of press world-wide, especially considering it is home to just 1,500 residents.
 The amount of repeat visitors and the explosion of new homes and hotels is a result of several factors.

 Unlike all-inclusive resort cities that line Mexico and the US, where guests tend to stay in the confines of their resort, the village IS the experience.
 Locals, tourists, and expats (along with the beach dogs!) all hang out together.
 It is a very playful, warm, and friendly experience.
 Placencia is known to have far more than its share of world-class dining, along with affordable local dining options.
 The pier at the very tip has fishermen who come in with their local catches daily.
 Additionally, farmer’s markets are found throughout the village.

 The Simplicity of the Village

-There are only two roads in the village – the famous, pedestrian-only Placencia sidewalk, which takes you from north of the village to the pier, and the slow crawling main street where bikes, exotic trucks and golf carts line up for the slow crawl through the village.
+There are only two roads in the village – the famous, pedestrian-only Placencia sidewalk, which takes you from north of the village to the pier, and the slow crawling main street where bikes, exotic trucks, and golf carts line up for the slow crawl through the village.
 On the famous sidewalk, you will find one Caribbean-colored wood house after another, with shops, ice cream stands, and beach bars dotting the shore.
-Main street on the other hand is a bustling Central American village with small shops and restaurants.
+The Main street, on the other hand, is a bustling Central American village with small shops and restaurants.